humdrum-tools/humdrum-notation-plugin/topic/saving/index.md

 # Saving notation SVGs #

-This page demonstrates how to save the SVG renderings of Humdrum data created by the Humdrum notation plugin.
-A function called `saveHumdrumSvg()` is provided with the Humdrum notation plugin that can save Humdrum-generated SVG images on a page.
+This page demonstrates how to save the SVG renderings created by the Humdrum notation plugin, as well as the Humdrum data itself.
+A function called `saveHumdrumSvg()` is provided with the plugin that can save Humdrum-generated SVG images on a page to your local hard-disk.

 For example, a list of incipits is shown below for several keyboard sonatas by Domenico Scarlatti.
 Click on the red button to the right of each incipit to save that incipit image to the local computer's hard disk.
-The location that the file will be saved is dependent on settings within your browser (typically either in Downloads or the Desktop).
+The location where that file will be saved is dependent on settings within your browser (typically either in Downloads or the Desktop).

 {% include_relative sonata-list.txt %}